mattkgross/PrincPaper/Writeup.md

 16|};
 ~~~~~~~~~~~~~~~~

-Furthermore, in regards to scoping, the scope of static_if can be realized in regards to the c++ preprocessor's use of #if and #endif.
+Furthermore, in regards to scoping, static_if's functionality is comparable to the c++ preprocessor's use of #if and #endif.
 This mechanism for conditional compilation follows similar semantics to the proposed static_if construct.
 The issue is that preprocessing operates in a scope that does not allow for the evaluation of constant expressions.
 Static_if would theoretically change this preprocessing system by including constant expressions in the scope of the if statement.

 **Community Response**